stevegrunwell/wp-enforcer/README.md

 <rule ref="WordPress-VIP" />
 ```

 ### Using a custom ruleset

-If you want to use a custom XML configuration file with PHPCS, add `--ruleset=[FILE]` when you run the `wp-enforcer` command.
+If you want to use a custom XML configuration file with PHP_CodeSniffer, add `--ruleset=[FILE]` when you run the `wp-enforcer` command.

 ## Configuration